markstan/Format-IntuneDiagData/README.md

-# Restore-IntuneDiagData.ps1
+# Format-IntuneDiagData.ps1

-Restore-IntuneDiagData.ps1 is a stand-alone script to organize data collected by the [Intune collect diagnostics](https://docs.microsoft.com/en-us/mem/intune/remote-actions/collect-diagnostics) device action.
+Format-IntuneDiagData.ps1 (FIDD) is a stand-alone script to organize data collected by the [Intune collect diagnostics](https://docs.microsoft.com/en-us/mem/intune/remote-actions/collect-diagnostics) device action.

 This script will organize the [collected data](https://docs.microsoft.com/en-us/mem/intune/remote-actions/collect-diagnostics#data-collected) in to a logical folder structure and renames the files to reflect their contents.